ANovaBerkeley/anovalabs/README.md

 - Running the following command to apply all the latest migrations to the DB
   - knex migrate:latest

-### ✨ Seeding the Database
+### Seed the Database
 Now that we have communicated with our Postgres DB what tables and columns we need through our migration files and the knex migration command, it's now time to populate our local db with seed data.

 - You can seed the Database with the following command after running the knex migrate:latest command
   - knex seed:run

-### 🚀 Launch the client && the server
+### Launch the client && the server
-For this portion I recommend opening up two seperate tabs on your terminal -- one for the client and one for the server
+For this portion I recommend opening up two separate tabs on your terminal -- one for the client and one for the server

 - Go to the root directory of the anovalabs repository
   - run the following command to start ANova Labs server